Films of High Adventure: H. P. Lovecraft

-Earlier this year we introduced the Films of High Adventure series, starting out with an article on the adapted works of Robert.
-E. Howard.
+The Films of High Adventure series examines the impact that the authors of Appendix N have had on the world at large.
 This time out, we’re continuing the celebration of H.P.
 Lovecraft’s birthday with an article on all of his works that have made their way to the big (or small) screen.

 The works of H. P. Lovecraft are among the most frequently adapted of any Appendix N author.
 To date, I’m aware of over 700 film and television offerings that either directly adapt or are heavily inspired by Lovecraft.
 As you can well imagine, that is a bit more than I can cover in a single column.